Insurance Regulatory and Development Authority of India (IRDAI) has been receiving complaints,

 of public informing the Authority that they are receiving spurious calls from unidentified

-Claiming to be representatives of IRDA and offering insurance policies of different
+Claiming to be representatives of IRDAI and offering insurance policies of different

 insurance companies with various benefits.

-Claiming that IRDA is distributing bonus to insurance policy holders out of the
+Claiming that IRDAI is distributing bonus to insurance policy holders out of the

-Claiming that the policyholder would receive bonuses being distributed by IRDA if
+Claiming that the policyholder would receive bonuses being distributed by IRDAI if

 they purchase an insurance policy and wait for a few months after which the bonus